elvbalt/WebAtelier/ex7/README.md

 ## Test Status

 [ ] all tests are green
-[ ] NN/NN tests are red, but my solution is correct
+[x] NN/NN tests are red, but my solution is correct

 ## Optional Tasks

 Please write below which optional tasks you have completed.

+I have completed all tasks